Timinator2000/Algorithm_X/09 - problem-space reduction/04 - setting up sudoku.md

 This framework will get you going in a good direction, but there is still a lot of code to write.
 You may have already completed all the Sudoku puzzles using Algorithm X, but there is a lot to be learned if you take on the challenge of solving those puzzles again, using only logic this time.
 Fortunately, Sudoku has been well studied and a simple Google search results in many strategies for solving a Sudoku by hand.

 On the next page, I'll give you a few hints as to what is possible on all the Sudoku puzzles using only logical, problem-space reduction.
-Later in the playground, I'll explore a several puzzles that require a bit of problem-space reduction before backtracking begins if you hope to find solutions within the given time.
+Later in the playground, I will explore several puzzles that require a bit of problem-space reduction before backtracking begins if you hope to find solutions within the given time.